 NOAA weather alert radio*

-Non-perishable foods – canned and dry foods in water tight containers for people and pets.
+Non-perishable foods – canned and dry foods in water-tight containers for everyone in your family, including pets.

 Paper products – paper plates, cups, plastic ware, napkins, paper towels